logaretm/vee-validate/contributing.md

 ### Source Code

-Currently we are using ES2015 (ES6) for the source code, using Babel and Webpack to convert it to ES5.
+Currently we are using ES2015 (ES6) for the source code, using Babel and Rollup to convert it to ES5.

 ### Testing